Financial Aid for Military Students

 The spouse, child, stepchild or adopted child of a veteran who is deceased (service-connected) or who is 100% disabled (service-connected) may qualify for Chapter 35 benefits.
 Visit the Department of Veterans Affairs website for more information.

-Educational assistance program available to fully honorably discharged veterans who meet the eligibility criteria explained in detail here.
+Educational assistance program available to fully honorably discharged veterans who meet the eligibility criteria.
+More details about Chapter 30

 Chapter 31 (Vocational Rehabilitation)

 Any veteran receiving at least 10% permanent, service-connected disability from the DVA can apply for this benefit.
 Approval is made on a case-by-case basis and is managed at the state level.
-Learn more here.
+Learn more about Chapter 31.

 Chapter 1606 (Reserves/National Guard)